Schveitzer/fastapi-kafka-consumer/README.md

 # FastAPI with Kafka Consumer

-This project shows how to use a **Kafka Consumer** inside a Python Web API built using **FastAPI**.
+This project shows how to use a **Kafka data stream** inside a Python Web API built using **FastAPI**.
 This can be very useful for use cases where one is building a Web API that needs updated by receiving a message from a message broker (in this case Kafka).